arjanjohan/scaffold-sui-docs/docs/going-live/publish-your-smart-contracts.md

 # Publish Your Smart Contracts

-When publishing a new Move smart contract, you must first initialize an IOTA account and fund it with the native token.
+When publishing a new Move smart contract, you must first initialize an Sui account and fund it with the native token.
 You can use this command:
 ```
 yarn account
 ```

-This command will create a new IOTA account if you haven't configured one already.
+This command will create a new Sui account if you haven't configured one already.

 To publish your smart contracts from your account, use this command: